Find resources and helpful advice for arts organizations about governance, financial accountability, and strategic planning.

 Additional resources for organizations

-Alberta Culture and Tourism offers a Board Development Program for not-for-profit organizations to help improve governance practices.
+Alberta Culture, Multiculturalism and Status of Women offers a Board Development Program for not-for-profit organizations to help improve governance practices.
 The program includes training workshops, consultation and presentation services.

 - learn more about the Board Development Program on Alberta.ca